 Challenge number Detail of challenge 1 Many of our disadvantaged pupils require regular, short, targeted academic or pastoral interventions in order to support them in keeping up with their peers both in the long and short term.
 2 A significant proportion of pupils join our school with delays in speech, language and communication.
 3 The behaviour and attendance of children suffering from a range of health, social and emotional difficulties can limit learning.
 It is difficult to rapidly access support from relevant services to address these issues.
 4 Limited access to support for pupils at home including regular reading with an adult, for homework, access to ICT equipment or a suitable space to work.
 5 Many of our pupils, in the long and short term, can face challenging situations that limit their learning.
-These may include bereavement, family issues and relationship issues 6 Additional contributions to school activities such as swimming, school visits and the annual Year 4 residential visit are likely to be an additional financial burden on disadvantaged families.
+These may include bereavement, family issues and relationship issues.
+6 Additional contributions to school activities such as swimming, school visits and the annual Year 4 residential visit are likely to be an additional financial burden on disadvantaged families.
 Without these contributions the school would be unable to provide an enhanced number swimming sessions to all KS1 and KS2 pupils.
+7 Since COVID, an increasing number of our pupils are finding challenge in being able to work independently and without additional support from adults.